About Pediatric Eye Care

 Pediatric Eye Exams

-Before the age of four, all children should have their vision checked by their pediatrician, family doctor, or ophthalmologist.
+During the first year of life the pediatrician checks your child’s eyes, but all children should have a complete eye exam by the start of kindergarten.
 The child should be referred to a pediatric ophthalmologist for a more specialized eye exam if a problem is detected.
 Many serious eye problems that affect children can be diagnosed during an eye examination at that time.

 Pediatric eye care exams can include any of the following tests:

-Corneal Light Reflex Test – The optometrist will use a small flashlight to look at an area from the front of the eye or cornea where light is reflected.
+Corneal Light Reflex Test – The doctor will use a small flashlight to look at the front of the eye or cornea where light is reflected.
 Ideally, the light should be in sharp focus and centered on both pupils.
 The test result is abnormal if the corneal light reflex isn’t crisp.

 Cover Test – This test determines if the eyes are misaligned.
 While the child is looking into a bright light, the optometrist covers one eye at a time and looks for a shift in the eyes.